Wednesday, 29 February 2012

 My sister lives on distant shores now.
 Not of her making – it was me who followed my husband and a dream to emigrate and leave the land I call home.
 Did I really know how that would be 3 years in – 5 years in?
 What will that feel like in 10 years, 15 or 20?

-She said, “I don’t know…..
+We said, “I don’t know…..
 I don’t know if I want to spend the rest of my life living this far away from you.”
-I ponder this often and my heart echoes that sentiment, sometimes louder than the voice that spoke that truth first.
+I ponder this often and my heart echoes that sentiment, sometimes louder than her voice speaking that truth with me.

 I didn’t know for so long what I had in a sister close by.
 I took for granted that my sister would always be there.
 I knew the way to her house and could drive from wherever I was like a homing pigeon when I needed to be in her physical presence.
 Now the closeness covers the vastness.
 It travels the Atlantic and connects with her on distant shores by Skype, phone, email, and paper.
 And I’m grateful for it.